What to Do/Hear/See | Dec. 6-12

 - Dec.
 9, 2 and 5 p.m.
 Holiday Concert

 The gifted Robyn Reeves Lana leads the award-winning Children’s Choir Bel Canto singers – plus vocalists from the organization’s eight regional satellite choirs – singing holiday music from around the world.
 Go hear the future of choral music.
+You’ll be impressed.

 Cincinnati Pops | Music Hall, 1241 Elm St., Cincinnati, OH 45202.
 513-381-3300